7 Smart Ways to Spend Your Tax Refund

 1. Buy important work equipment

 Although the financial year may have just ended, it’s never too late to start thinking about the next one.
 A smart way to spend your tax refund is to reinvest in your work.
-If you know you require equipment or tools, particularly expensive ones, use your tax money; these items will give you a better deduction come next financial year and are a great way to save money in the long run.
+If you know you require equipment or tools, particularly expensive ones, use your tax money.
+These items will give you a better deduction come next financial year and are a great way to save money in the long run.

 - Computer equipment